James Okafor

 Table of Contents

-- Do All UN Member States Have to Speak at the Debate?
+- Do all 193 UN member states have to speak at the General Debate?

 Do not index